red-data-tools/red_amber/README.md

 DataFrame manipulating methods like `pick`, `drop`, `slice`, `remove`, `rename` and `assign` accept a block.

-This example is usage of block to update numeric columns.
+This example is usage of block to update a column.

 ```ruby
 df = RedAmber::DataFrame.new(